-TRADITIONAL (NON-VIRTUAL) REFERENCE TRANSACTIONS:

-This is a reference transaction conducted in person, by phone, by fax or by mail.
-See: Reference Transactions, Virtual Reference Transactions
+This includes all capital and operating revenue.
+See: Revenue, Capital Revenue, Operating Revenue TRADITIONAL (NON-VIRTUAL) REFERENCE TRANSACTIONS: This is a reference transaction conducted in person, by phone, by fax or by mail.
+See: Reference Transactions, Virtual Reference Transactions TRAINING COORDINATOR:

-TRAINING COORDINATOR:

 Responsible for planning, developing, and implementing online and in-person training programs for library employees, includes such activities as conducting needs assessments, designing courses, presenting training and contracting with consultants/vendors and tracking employee trainings.
 Either provides district supervision and/or is part of the Administrative Team.

-TURNOVER RATE:

-This output measure relates the number of circulation transactions to the size of the collection.
+TURNOVER RATE: This output measure relates the number of circulation transactions to the size of the collection.
 It is Circulation divided by Library Holdings.
 It measures the activity of the library's collection, indicating the number of times each piece of the collection would have circulated during the year if circulation had been spread evenly throughout the collection.
-See: Circulation, Collection
+See: Circulation, Collection VIDEO MATERIALS:

-VIDEO MATERIALS:

 These are materials that the library has selected as part of its collection on which moving pictures are recorded, with or without sound.
 Electronic playback reproduces pictures, with or without sound, using a television receiver or computer monitor or video-enabled mobile device.
-See: Collection, Video Materials, Video Materials (Downloadable Titles), Video Materials (Physical Units)

-VIDEO MATERIALS (DOWNLOADABLE TITLES):

-These are downloadable electronic files on which moving pictures are recorded, with or without sound.
-See: Collection, Video Materials, Video Materials (Physical Units)

-VIDEO MATERIALS (PHYSICAL UNITS):
+See: Collection, Video Materials, Video Materials (Downloadable Units), Video Materials (Physical Units) VIDEO MATERIALS (DOWNLOADABLE UNITS): These are downloadable electronic files on which moving pictures are recorded, with or without sound.
+All units, including duplicates are counted.
+See: Collection, Video Materials, Video Materials (Physical Units) VIDEO MATERIALS (PHYSICAL UNITS):

 These are video materials circulated in a fixed, physical format.
-It does not not include downloadable electronic video files.
-See: Collection, Video Materials, Video Materials (Downloadable Titles)

-VIRTUAL REFERENCE TRANSACTIONS:
+Formats may include tape, DVD and CD-ROM.
+It does not include downloadable electronic video files.
+All units, including duplicates are counted.
+See: Collection, Video Materials, Video Materials (Downloadable Units) VIRTUAL REFERENCE TRANSACTIONS:

-These are a reference transactions conducted via email, website or other networked-based medium designed to support virtual reference, including electronic reference.
-See: Reference Transactions, Traditional (Non-Virtual) Reference Transactions
+These are reference transactions conducted via email, library website or other networked-based medium designed to support virtual reference, including electronic reference.
+See: Reference Transactions, Traditional (Non-Virtual) Reference Transactions VOLUNTEER HOURS: These are the total hours worked by all library volunteers for the year.

-VOLUNTEER HOURS:

-These are the total hours worked by all library volunteers for the year.

 WEB ADDRESS:

 This is the location (URL) of the library's web site on the internet.
 WEEKLY OPEN DAYS:

-These are the days the library is open in any given week, even if the library is only open seasonally on that day.
-See: Weekly Open Hours

-WEEKLY OPEN HOURS:
+These are the days the outlet is open in any given week, even if the library is only open seasonally on that day.
+See: Weekly Open Hours WEEKLY OPEN HOURS:

-This is the average public service hours per week that the branch is open to the public.
-See: Weekly Open Days
+This is the average public service hours per week that the outlet is open to the public.
+See: Weekly Open Days WEEKS OPEN: